Content Page Optimization Checklist

 Annotate in Google Analytics

 Once we have done all that we want to make sure we annotate that in Google Analytics.
 So, we’re definitely all about data here.
 We want to make sure that we are making ourselves a task to follow up in three months and see how the content we created is performing.
 Are we getting anything out of it?
 Are we gaining organic traffic?
 Probably someone in there, we have instantly posted it to social media, so all the organic posting, we might have run an ad against it, we might have sent an email out against it.
-We might be running Google Ads to it, those are all things that in order to promote the content.
+We might be running Google Ads to it, those are all things in order to promote the content.

 Schema and Notify Google